-- A commitment and understanding of the Treaty of Waitangi (and application to health) and a willingness to work positively in improving health outcomes for Māori. - Physical ability to perform and cope with all aspects of the job as required - Flexibility and teamwork - Good communication skills including good written and spoken English; - Ability to demonstrate initiative; - Friendly and approachable.
+- A commitment and understanding of the Treaty of Waitangi (and application to health) and a willingness to work positively in improving health outcomes for Māori. - Current full NZ driver's licence with ability to drive a manual and automatic car - Proficiency in using technology within the workplace. - A high standard of written and spoken English.